Bracken Bower Prize

-The Financial Times and McKinsey Bracken Bower Prize (or simply the Bracken Bower Prize) is an annual award given to the best business book proposal of the year by a young writer, as determined by the Financial Times and McKinsey & Company.
+The Bracken Prize (formerly the Financial Times and McKinsey Bracken Bower Prize) is an annual award given to the best business book proposal of the year by a young writer, as determined by the Financial Times and McKinsey & Company.
 It aims to find the "best proposal for a book about the challenges and opportunities of growth by an author aged under 35".